 And she was right.
 I love the look of bright colors and fun patterns, but I usually opt for black (or white or tan) over vibrant hues and a classic look over anything too trendy in all my everyday outfits!

 Second, pay attention to what you wear again and again in your closet.
 I have some gorgeous dresses and beautiful tops.
 You know what I wear?
 Well, you do know what I wear.
 I wear jeans, solid tops, sweaters, and, lately, my Veja sneakers.
+I even wear summer jeans – I’m that in tune with it.
 Mind blowing, right?